 Bride and Groom portraits are a big part of Indian Wedding photos which get shared again and again over Instagram.
-We believe that is one of the biggest skilled art to take great portrait in the crunch of time.
+We believe that is one of the biggest skilled art to take great portraits in the crunch of time.
 Fortunately, most Indian wedding brides invest in home decor for their home events and background where they can take family pictures or getting ready images on the day of the wedding.
 See below our home decor tips for your Indian wedding.

 Here are four things couples sometimes do wrong when they are getting their home decor from a photography standpoint.